bioFAM/MOFA2/faq.md

 Yes.
 It simply ignores them from the likelihood, there is no hidden imputation step.
 Matrix factorisation models are known to be very robust to the presence of missing values!

-## FAQ on the transition from MOFA to MOFA+
+## FAQ on the transition of the implementation from `MOFA` to `MOFA2`

-**(Q) Can MOFA+ be applied to bulk data?**
-MOFA+ remains 100% applicable to bulk data.

-**(Q) Does MOFA+ inherit previous features from MOFA v1?**
-Yes, pretty much everything: handling of missing data, non-gaussian likelihoods and sparsity in the weights.

-**(Q) Do I need to provide multiple groups to use MOFA+?**
-No. Unless provided, MOFA+ assumes that you do not have multi-group structure in your data.
+**(Q) What happened to `MOFA` and what has changes in `MOFA2`?**
+The R package `MOFA` and python package `mofapy` have been superseded by their new versions `MOFA2` and python package `mofapy2`.
+Please use these implementations if you want to use the MOFA framework.
+The new implementation inherits all the features of the old version and remains applicable for both bulk and single cell multi-omic data but provides additional functionalities (multi-group framework, MEFISTO) and is much faster.
+Have a look at our [News site](https://biofam.github.io/MOFA2/NEWS.html) for most recent developments and a list of changes in `MOFA2` compared to `MOFA`.

 ## FAQ on the downstream analysis